SamyaDeb/ChainStrike/README.md

 ## Overview

-ChainStrike is a production-grade platform for tokenizing real-world assets — gold, real estate, corporate bonds, private credit — as Algorand Standard Assets (ASAs) and listing them on Tinyman V2 AMM pools with institutional-grade compliance built in.
+ChainStrike is a production grade platform for tokenizing real-world assets gold, real estate, corporate bonds, private credit as Algorand Standard Assets (ASAs) and listing them on Tinyman V2 AMM pools with institutional grade compliance built in.

 Every asset goes through a multi-step KYB verification and admin approval workflow before an ASA is deployed on-chain.
-Compliance is enforced at the smart contract level via a whitelist registry — not just in the application layer.
+Compliance is enforced at the smart contract level via a whitelist registry not just in the application layer.
 Investors trade directly from their wallets with no custodian and no order book.

 **Core properties:**
 - Non-custodial — investors swap directly on-chain via Tinyman SDK